Meet the cast of Loki on Disney Plus

 What else has Eugene Cordero been in?
 Cordero has a background in comedy, with past projects including Crazy Ex-Girlfriend, The Good Place and Star Trek: Lower Decks.
 He has previously worked alongside Hiddleston in 2016 blockbuster Kong: Skull Island.

-Loki premieres on Disney Plus on Wednesday 9th June.
+Loki premieres on Disney Plus on Wednesday 9th June – for more information see our Loki release schedule guide.
+To watch, you can sign up to Disney Plus for £7.99 a month or £79.90 a year now.
 Check out more of our Sci-Fi and Fantasy coverage, as well as our guides to the best movies on Disney Plus and best shows on Disney Plus.

 Looking for something else to watch?
 Check out our TV Guide to see what’s on tonight.